Twitter, Facebook take different paths on Trump - and only one is right

 And the promised advertising halt component was also watered-down, in the final event, to a review.
 It could turn up some interesting stats.
 And I'm sure lots of traditional media wouldn't mind a federal ad ban on social media, just quietly, however much their op-ed department frowns on the President.
 But the meandering language, and the President's relatively limited direct powers, mean it's probably another Executive Order that's ultimately going to be put in a drawer somewhere and forgotten.

-The real question now is whether Twitter will hold its nerve and apply more fact-check labels and warnings.
+The real question now is whether Twitter will hold its nerve and apply more fact-check labels and warnings to Trump and other leaders.
 Here, things seem to hang in the balance.
 The New York Times reports that Twitter executives have been split on the issue.

 The art of the deal